nextcloud/spreed/docs/capabilities.md

 * `force-mute` - "forceMute" signaling messages can be sent to mute other participants.
 * `conversation-v2` - The conversations API v2 is less load heavy and should be used by clients when available.
 Check the difference in the [Conversation API documentation](conversation.md).
 * `chat-reference-id` - an optional referenceId can be sent with a chat message to be able to identify it in parallel get requests to earlier fade out a temporary message
+* `notes` - The notes conversation type is available and users can toggle on and off the conversation